Licensing Act 2003 - premises licence

 We also publish for consultation a list of Applications made under the Licensing Act 2003.

-Search the for current licenses
+Search the licensing public register for current licenses